emmericp/Perfy/README.md

 Measuring performance will always affect performance, this is especially true for profilers based on instrumentation.
 Perfy adds around 1 µs of overhead (on my Ryzen 7800X3D) and 432 byte of memory allocations to every function call (two trace entries).
-This overhead is accounted for separately and subtracted during analysis, so the overall measurement results are probably still pretty accurate.
+This overhead is accounted for separately and subtracted during analysis, so the overall measurement results are still pretty accurate.
+See [Accuracy.md](./Accuracy.md) for measurements and details.

 ## What about dynamically loaded code?